Chicago teachers to strike in nation’s 3rd largest district

 She said the union’s demands would cost an unaffordable $2.5 billion per year.

+“Without question, the deal we put on the table is the best in the Chicago Teachers union history,” said Lightfoot.
+“Despite all this, the Chicago Teachers Union intends to forge ahead with a strike.”

-Union leaders disputed Lightfoot’s characterization of the city’s willingness to concede to their demands on several issues, including class sizes.
+Union leaders, though, disputed Lightfoot’s characterization of the city’s willingness to concede to their demands on several issues, including class sizes.

 “CPS’ current class size offer falls far short of what’s needed to address the sweeping scale of the problem,” they said in a statement.